Drink industry

-The drink industry (or drinks industry, also known as the beverage industry) produces drinks, in particular ready to drink products.
+The drink industry (or drinks industry, also known as the beverage industry) produces drinks, in particular alcoholic beverages, ready to drink beverages, and soft drink products.

 Drink production can vary greatly depending on the product being made.
 ManufacturingDrinks.com explains that "bottling facilities differ in the types of bottling lines they operate and the types of products they can run".
-Drinks may be canned or bottled (plastic or glass), hot-fill or cold-fill, and natural or conventional.
-Innovations in the drink industry, catalysed by requests for non-alcoholic drinks, include drink plants, drink processing, and drink packing.
+Drinks may be packaged in glass bottles, plastic bottles, or metal cans.
+Innovations in the drink industry, catalysed by requests for non-alcoholic drinks, include hot-fill or cold-fill, drink plants, processing, and packing.

 Largest companies

-The largest global players in 2019 were:
+Largest beverage companies worldwide in 2021: